 2. Premiums will be high for the new plans.
 The benefits required by the law are quite a bit richer than most small businesses and families have now.
 The law also mandates painfully expensive requirements for insurers, and tacks on many new taxes.
 It won’t be cheap.
 We expect rates in Arizona to double for young adults (especially young men), who currently have non-group plans (known as IFP or Individual/Family Plans).
 We expect others in Arizona’s small group and IFP market to see rate increases of 25% to 70% when they are required to update to the new plans.
 The IRS estimated that the national average family premium will be $20,000 per year for the lowest cost plan allowed by the new law.
 From other sources, I have heard estimates of $14,000 to $21,000 in Arizona as an average family premium for the lowest cost plan allowed by the new law.
 Hold on, though.
 Like everything else, there are options and loopholes to consider, as well as potential subsidies and tax credits.

 3. The Exchange Marketplaces are scheduled to open October 1, 2013.
 The Exchange Marketplace is the new government run source for purchasing health insurance if you qualify for a subsidy.
 The private market will still exist.
 So those of you who choose not to use the Exchange Marketplace can still buy your insurance in the private market like you always have.
-Whether you use the Exchange Marketplace or the private market depends on quite a few factors, the biggest of which is eligibility for a subsidy, since subsidies are only available in the Exchange Marketplace.
+Whether you use the Exchange Marketplace or the private market depends on quite a few factors, the biggest of which is eligibility for a subsidy, since subsidies are only available in the Exchange Marketplace to thrive leads vs bloom comparison.
 I am licensed to help you with every market (the Exchange Marketplace and the private market), for both business group plans and IFP (Individual/Family plans).
 I will also be certified to help you with subsidy applications.
 So, when we talk over your specific situation, we will look at all valid options, with all insurance companies, whether subsidized or not, whether inside the Exchange Marketplace or in the private market.
 The second most important factor determining whether you will use the Exchange Marketplace or the private market is “network size and restricted access to care”.
 The plans inside the Exchange Marketplace will have very narrow networks.
 That means that the list of doctors and hospitals in those networks will be small.
 Exchange Marketplace plans will also have restricted formularies for prescriptions, and restrictions on access to care like the HMOs of yesteryear.
 The private market will have a lot more choices and less restrictions.
 So, the choice of “Exchange or Private Market” will be a big one.
 Each case is different, which is why I will be talking specifically with all of my clients.

 4. The subsidies are rich.
 A subsidy is available to help many families pay for their premium.
 If your family’s Modified Adjusted Gross Income (MAGI) is below 400% of Federal Poverty Level (FPL) you may qualify for a subsidy.
 For a family of four, 400% of FPL is currently $94,200.
 Clearly, many middle class families will qualify for subsidies.
 These subsidies are large, often worth thousands, and even tens of thousands of dollars annually.
 That is because the premiums are high, and because of the way the subsidies are designed.
 The subsidy is designed with a “backwards” calculation.
 It doesn’t tell us how much the subsidy is.
 It tells us how much you will pay as your share of the premium, if you chose the 2nd lowest cost Silver plan.
 Once we know that, we can calculate how much the subsidy will be, and we can apply that amount to any of the Exchange Marketplace plans (Platinum, Gold, Silver and Bronze).
 There are many other qualification rules, but family income is the first and biggest issue.
 Attached is a chart showing 400% of FPL (Federal Poverty Level) for varying family sizes.
 It also shows the maximum amount the family must pay for their share of the premium, which grades up to 9.5% of the family’s AGI.
 So, if your MAGI (Modified Adjusted Gross Income) is less than 400% you’ve met the first test of subsidy eligibility.
 That is good news for many.
 It is bad news for others who must pay the entire premium for these mandated rich benefit plans.
 It is also bad news for people who qualify for a subsidy, but still must pay up to 9.5% of their family’s Adjusted Gross Income for it (especially if their current plan costs a lot less than 9.5% of their income).
 It is also bad news for taxpayers who fund these large subsidies.